Food, Drink & Hospitality

 Once granted, you must comply with all conditions including maximum occupancy limits.
 Provide guests with emergency contact details, fire escape routes, and property information.
 Councils maintain a public register of licensed short-term lets.

 Register for Self Assessment with HMRC if not already registered.
 Rental income from short-term lets is taxable.
 You may need to register for VAT if your taxable turnover exceeds the VAT threshold.
-If you operate a dedicated holiday let, consider whether Furnished Holiday Lettings tax rules apply.
+The Furnished Holiday Lettings tax regime was abolished from April 2025 (Finance Act 2025) — holiday let income is now taxed under the normal property income rules.

 Licence duration

-Up to 3 years (councils may grant shorter periods; renewals also up to 3 years)
+First licence up to 3 years (councils may grant shorter periods; renewals may be longer)

 Application fees

-Set by each council on a cost-recovery basis — fees vary significantly by council, licence type, and number of occupants
+Set by each council on a cost-recovery basis — fees vary by council and licence type, and are typically banded by occupancy

 Fee refunds